THE CANADIAN BEEF BREEDS COUNCIL

 Voting shall be by a show of hands, except:

-a. where otherwise required,
+i. where otherwise required,

-b. in an election of Directors, or
+ii. in the nomination of Directors, or

-c. when a secret ballot is requested before a vote is taken, and authorized by a majority of voting members, on a show of hands.
+iii. when a secret ballot is requested before a vote is taken, and authorized by a majority of voting members, on a show of hands.

-A resolution proposed at a meeting of members must be seconded, and the chair shall not move or propose a resolution.
+A resolution proposed at a meeting of SAC members must be seconded, and the chair shall not move or propose a resolution.

 BOARD OF DIRECTORS